 I know what it’s like to want to write… to want to do something with your writing… to want to share your wisdom, your journey, your knowledge, but feeling it’s not good enough… or not sure where or how to start…

 And I know what it feels like to finally get to that place of taking those steps… Writing and publishing your book.

 Through my whole journey I felt I had to do it on my own.
 It was not fun and I had to work hard to figure everything out.
 It was slow and painful.
 It was when I reached out and I started working with others to learn how to make my writing better, how to change how I saw my writing that I finally was able to write stories that were compelling and interesting and to get over that hurdle that my writing was worth publishing.

 My goal is to help you make your dream a reality… and give you the tools you need to be able to write your book.

 really came about because of interviews I had done with women over the age of 80, who stepped outside the norm for their day.
 They did what most women weren’t – getting educated or getting a job.
 It was while I was doing this, that I started reading about the Women’s Rights Movement (also known as the suffragette movement – not really a nice name for what was a powerful endeavor).

 Many of these women I interviewed had never shared their story.

 It really inspired me because there are a lot of women who step up and find their dream and there are a lot of women who don’t but the truth is all struggle with believing they are good enough.
-So I created the Women Writes Movement to provide a hub for women to share their stories, their journeys, their love of writing, their successes and their struggles because we are all truly in this together.
+So I created the Women Writes Movement to provide a hub for women to share their stories (fiction and nonfiction), their journeys, their love of writing, their successes and their struggles because we are all truly in this together.